 We engage with partners across the board toward a fair and sustainable circular transition in line with major relevant frameworks like the German Circularity Act, the European Circular Economy Action Plan and the Sustainable Development Goals (SDGs).

-“If carried out properly, the Circular Economy can help address some the most acute challenges of our time – climate change, biodiversity loss, or resource depletion.
+“If carried out properly, the Circular Economy can help address some the most acute challenges of our time – climate change, pollution, biodiversity loss, or resource depletion.
 No actor can become circular alone.
 To place circular solutions as an enabler for a better, fairer, and more inclusive society we need to collaborate and take a systemic approach.
 This is the guiding principle for us at the CSCP.”

 Cristina Fedato, Head of the Sustainable Infrastructure, Products and Services (SIPS) Team.